sean-gugler/DeathmazeFairPlay/README.md

 * Pressing ESC first thing on game start no longer displays garbage.
 * After entering a command with an unknown verb or noun, subsequently pressing ESC no longer omits the unknown word when re-displaying the response.
 * Double-space is properly prevented.
 Previously it mistakenly prevented a second space only after first letter of second word was started, as in:  WORD_L_
 * Torch count now increments if you "get box" then "get torch" and it's the only box you're carrying.
 Previously it would be off by one.
-(For fun, try "drop torch"!
+(For fun, try this in a retail edition and then "drop torch"!
 Repeat all three commands for endless entertainment walking backwards through the font.)
 * Move forward into wall during monster encounter, "splat" remains and doesn't flicker.
 * Always time to read fate about "the body".
 Message would briefly flicker if you did an action with a text result, such as "open box".
 * Open a door, then immediately open it again.
 Moving forward would print "splat".
 It now correctly moves forward.